 AsyncStoreLibraryDirectory The path of the directory that contains the library to use to connect to the database.
 Specify either an absolute path, or a path relative to the server executable file.
 AsyncStoreLibraryName The name of the library to use to connect to the database.
 You can omit the file extension.
 The following libraries are available: postgresAsyncStoreLibrary - for connecting to a PostgreSQL database. mysqlAsyncStoreLibrary - for connecting to a MySQL database.
 ConnectionString The connection string to use to connect to the database.
 The user that you specify must have permission to create tables in the database.
-For example: ConnectionString=DSN=ActionStore or ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876; Database=SharedActions; Uid=user; Pwd=password; MaxVarcharSize=0; If your connection string includes a password, Micro Focus recommends encrypting the value of the parameter before entering it into the configuration file.
+For example: ConnectionString=DSN=ActionStore or ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876; Database=SharedActions; Uid=user; Pwd=password; MaxVarcharSize=0; If your connection string includes a password.
+Micro Focus entering it into the configuration file.
 Encrypt the entire connection string.
 For information about how to encrypt parameter values, see Encrypt Passwords, on page 23.